Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 If prevention doesn’t work, you should look for signs of physical tension during the early stages of a meltdown.
 Is your child clenching their fists, placing his hands over his ears, or scrunching her face?
 These are physical signs of discomfort that might signal a meltdown is imminent.
 In which case, you want to reduce information or sensory processing.

 The next step is removing the sensory input upsetting them or removing the child from the situation by going to a quiet or preferred place.
 A safe and secure area is a good idea, as children with Autism often bolt or run away when they are overloaded.
-Parents can use verbal reassurance with minimal language or visual reminders to calm the child.
+You can use verbal reassurance with minimal language or visual reminders to calm the child.
 Another option to help a child during a meltdown is to use social stories to help them understand things.
 Distracting them or redirecting them to another task or activity can be effective tools to help stop a meltdown before it snowballs.

 Once the meltdown reaches the point of no return, your number one goal is safety since every child with Autism reacts differently.
 Some children bolt, while some kids hurt themselves or others.
 Other children need the deep pressure of a hold to help the meltdown pass more safely and quickly.
-For others, a sensory area or a stripped down room is what they need.
+For others, a sensory area or a stripped-down room is what they need.

 Ultimately, when meltdowns become too difficult to manage, seek support.

-To learn more about Tantrums read Disarming Tantrums: How to Manage Difficult Behaviors
+To learn more about Tantrums, read Disarming Tantrums: How to Manage Difficult Behaviors

 Always remember… “Calm Brain, Happy Family™”